tdunne/bullybutton/README.md

 Because check.bat runs invisibly, the only way to kill it is through Task Manager or by deleting check.bat.
 I suggest keeping a backup of check.bat in case the former method fails and you have to use the latter.

 ********
+Dependencies

+All the files needed to run the button on Windows are included in the package.
+The only instance in which other programs are needed is if you wish to edit the source code.
+Programs needed to edit the source code:
+* Python 2.7 – the language the button is written in
+* Py2exe – the library used to compile the python scripts, www.py2exe.org
+* Notepad – to open/edit the batch files and the VBScript

+*******
 My Button

 ![](http://i.imgur.com/EABVpXK.gif)